Yumps/The-Ternary-Traveler/README.md

 # Does Not Fit Ticket 100%

 *GET: Should be working properly!
+*EDIT* Works great!
+2.0 - will bundle similar interests together

-*Save: currently only saves to one placeId
+*Save: currently only saves to one placeId.
+*EDIT* Save now adds to proper placeId.

 *Edit: hand in hand with save placeId issues.
+*EDIT* Edit now works!
+All features can be edited, as well as if you added the interest to the wrong placeId it can be changed.

-*Delete: works, does not have alert before deleted
+*Delete: works, does not have alert before deleted *EDIT* Delete now has a working confirm before being deleted.

-Still need to be create function to refresh DOM on button press.
+#Does not refresh DOM yet.

 ## Project Setup